-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-Content: being exposed to illegal, inappropriate or harmful material

-Contact: being subjected to harmful online interaction with other users

-Conduct: personal online behaviour that increases the likelihood of, or causes, harm.

-Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 (Pg.
-35 KCSiE 2023)
+35 KCSIE 2024)

-If there is a concern that a pupil or member of staff are at risk, it should be reported to the Anti- Phishing Working Group (https://apwg.org/)
+If there is a concern that a pupil or member of staff are at risk, it should be reported to the Anti-Phishing Working Group (https://apwg.org/)

-The school recognises that its pupils will use mobile phones and computers at some time.
 They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies in ways that can be harmful to children and young people.
 The harm might range from sending hurtful or abusive texts and emails, to enticing children to engage in sexually harmful conversations, behaviours, web cam photography or face-to-face meetings.
 Cyber-bullying by pupils via emails and texts will be treated as seriously as any other type of bullying and managed through our anti-bullying procedures.